 Josephine Chileshe did her MSc in Veterinary Science at the University of Pretoria.
 She then worked as a lab manager at a diagnostic veterinary laboratory in Zambia before starting her PhD in the Animal TB group.
 Her project aims to identify biomarkers and develop diagnostic tests for Mycobacterium bovis infection in African rhinoceros.

-Tina Meiring completed her BSc in Human Life Sciences and a honours in genetics at Stellenbosch University.
+Tina Meiring completed her BSc in Human Life Sciences and honours in genetics at Stellenbosch University.
 Her honours focused on investigating schizophrenia risk variants for association with antipsychotic treatment response in a South African schizophrenia cohort.
-For her MSc, she will be investigating selection and tuberculosis genetic susceptibility in the African Wild dog (Lycaon pictus) population from the Kruger National Park.
+For her MSc, she will investigate the genome variation within an African wild dog (Lycaon pictus) population from the Kruger National Park.
 Determining the degree of genetic diversity in isolated African wild dog populations will promote our understanding of adaptive selection to environmental changes and introduction of novel pathogens in populations.
 Identifying specific regions of the genome that are associated with diversity and adaptation could lead to the development of novel tools which will improve current conservation decisions and inform genetic management of wild dog populations in game reserves and zoos.

 Kat Smith completed a BSc degree in Molecular biology and a BSc honours degree in Microbiology at Stellenbosch University.
 Her project involved the isolation of pathogenic yeast species and optimisation of biofilm micro-pollutant extraction from Stellenbosch rivers.
 Her MSc will focus on the evaluation of circulating and cell-mediated candidate biomarkers of early Mycobacterium bovis infection, latency and disease in African buffaloes (Syncerus caffer).